 "Now that you have purified yourselves by obeying the truth so that you have sincere love for your brothers, love one another deeply, from the heart."
 (1:22)

 The result of God's work in us is real love.
-"Sincere" (NIV), "unfeigned" (KJV), and "genuine" (NRSV) is the Greek adjective anupokritos, "unhypocritical," "pertaining to being without pretence, genuine, sincere, literally 'without play-acting.'"
+"Sincere" (NIV), "unfeigned" (KJV), "genuine" (NRSV) is the Greek adjective anypokritos, "unhypocritical," "pertaining to being without pretence, genuine, sincere," literally "without play-acting."
 Hypocritos (from which we get our word "hypocrite") comes from the world of the theater, and means "play-acting."